Netsuite Suitelet Developer Resources

 }

 *Please note that we need the CURLOPT_RETURNTRANSFER option set to TRUE to grab the "literal" output of the curl_exec() command.
-If you don't, you may get additional status code appended to the curl_exec() output.
+If you don't, you may get an additional status code appended to the curl_exec() output.

 Instead, you may invoke the Suitelet directly with Linux curl command with background operator, &.